Aswan High Dam: Aswan High Dam prelude, 1954–1960

 In 1952, the Greek-Egyptian engineer Adrian Daninos began to develop the plan of the new Aswan Dam.
 Although the Low Dam was almost overtopped in 1946, the government of King Farouk showed no interest in Daninos's plans.
 Instead the Nile Valley Plan by the British hydrologist Harold Edwin Hurst was favored, which proposed to store water in Sudan and Ethiopia, where evaporation is much lower.
 The Egyptian position changed completely after the overthrow of the monarchy, led by the Free Officers Movement including Gamal Abdel Nasser.
 The Free Officers were convinced that the Nile Waters had to be stored in Egypt for political reasons, and within two months, the plan of Daninos was accepted.
 Initially, both the United States and the USSR were interested in helping development of the dam.
 Complications ensued due to their rivalry during the Cold War, as well as growing intra-Arab tensions.

 In 1955, Nasser was claiming to be the leader of Arab nationalism, in opposition to the traditional monarchies, especially the Hashemite Kingdom of Iraq following its signing of the 1955 Baghdad Pact.
 At that time the U.S. feared that communism would spread to the Middle East, and it saw Nasser as a natural leader of an anticommunist procapitalist Arab League.
-America and the United Kingdom offered to help finance construction of the High Dam, with a loan of $270 million, in return for Nasser's leadership in resolving the Arab-Israeli conflict.
+The United States and the United Kingdom offered to help finance construction of the High Dam, with a loan of $270 million, in return for Nasser's leadership in resolving the Arab-Israeli conflict.
 While opposed to communism, capitalism, and imperialism, Nasser identified as a tactical neutralist, and sought to work with both the U.S. and the USSR for Egyptian and Arab benefit.
 After the UN criticized a raid by Israel against Egyptian forces in Gaza in 1955, Nasser realized that he could not portray himself as the leader of pan-Arab nationalism if he could not defend his country militarily against Israel.
 In addition to his development plans, he looked to quickly modernize his military, and he turned first to the U.S. for aid.